 So, what does McLaren Teach?

 I've done a lot of research on McLaren, reading his books, and I'm very sad to say that there are some serious problems.
 One of the most disturbing I have found is his endorsement of a book by Alan Jones called Reimagining Christianity.
-McLaren wholeheartedly approves of the book, and yet in this book Alan Jones says that the vicarious atonement of Christ is not a vital doctrine.
-He casts strong doubt over the Bible's reliability, denies the virgin birth, says Christianity is sadomasochistic, affirms evolution, and sees religions such as Islam and Buddhism as equally valid compared to Christianity.
-In my assessment, Alan Jones is not a Christian and no true Christian should ever support the book Reimagining Christianity.
+McLaren wholeheartedly approves of the book, and yet in this book, Alan Jones says that the vicarious atonement of Christ is not a vital doctrine.
+He casts strong doubt over the Bible's reliability, denies the virgin birth, says that Christianity is sadomasochistic, affirms evolution, and sees religions, such as Islam and Buddhism, as equally valid compared to Christianity.
+In my assessment, Alan Jones is not a Christian, and no true Christian should ever support the book, Reimagining Christianity.

 But, what does Brian McLaren actually teach?
 Some pretty disturbing things!
 You can go to the first and second articles that list a series of quotes from him.
 In them you will see how troubling Brian McLaren's teachings really are.
-Among the quotes, he states things like Christianity is a little true, that perhaps our understanding of Christianity is wrong, that masculine pronouns used to describe God should be avoided, that we probably haven't got the gospel right yet, that understanding nothing is good, that Gandhi followed the way of Christ, that being saved is not being saved from God's damnation, that we haven't got the homosexuality issue right, and that systematic theology is a practice in arrogance.
+Among the quotes, he states things like: Christianity is a little true, perhaps our understanding of Christianity is wrong, masculine pronouns used to describe God should be avoided, we probably haven't got the gospel right yet, understanding nothing is good, Gandhi followed the way of Christ, being saved is not being saved from God's damnation, we haven't got the homosexuality issue right and that systematic theology is a practice in arrogance.

 Therefore, I can only conclude that Brian McLaren is a dangerous teacher.